-The 2-year project consists of three primary components: (i) evaluate the statistical significance of detected periods in seismicity catalogs for events located along the SAF and in the SN-ECSZ, (ii) develop elastic deformation models of monthly surface loads, and (iii) evaluate the degree of correlation between model stress cycles and seismicity taking into consideration the variable amplitude of stress cycles, the orientation of transient load stress with respect to the background stress field, and the geometry of active faults revealed by focal mechanisms.
+The 3-year project consists of four primary components: (i) evaluate the statistical significance of detected periods in seismicity catalogs for events located along the SAF and in the SN-ECSZ, (ii) develop elastic deformation models of monthly surface loads, (iii) evaluate the degree of correlation between model stress cycles and seismicity taking into consideration the variable amplitude of stress cycles, the orientation of transient load stress with respect to the background stress field, and the geometry of active faults revealed by focal mechanisms, and (iv) analyze loading cycles of additional natural cycles that produce stress changes on fault systems.
 The first component is complete and indicates significant annual periods in the seismicity records.
-For the second component we have results that describe stresses with the CFM geometry.
-We will carefully explore to what degree other sources of periodic stress at annual or similar periods will need to be considered.
-For the third component focal mechanism data will serve as a proxy for regional variations in the stress field (Figure 4).
-A background stress field will be inverted from the focal mechanisms [Hardebeck and Michael, 2006] and evaluated with the modeled stress changes from seasonal surface loading.
-We will also test for systematic changes in P-axis orientations of cataloged events during periods of increased seismicity and times of favorable transient stress conditions that promote faulting.
+The second and third component are complete when considering hydrological loading cycles.
+We find seismicity occurring more often during periods of favorable stress conditions of focal plane orientations for M≥2.0 earthquakes.
+For the fourth component we will carefully explore to what degree other sources of periodic stress at annual or similar periods will need to be considered.
+To complete the fourth component models will be produced to obtain an aggregate seasonal stress change from hydrological, atmosphere, temperature, ocean tide, pole-tide, and body-tide.
+The combined total periodic stresses will be evaluated to examine the largest source of loading on each fault system contained in the CFM.
+The seismicity will be examined with respect to the regional stress orientation.
+A background stress field will be inverted from 35 years of focal mechanism data [Hardebeck and Michael, 2006].
+We will test for systematic changes in the background stress during loading cycles and look for excess seismicity above background levels as seasonal stresses increase in the principal component orientation.
+This analysis will provide additional information to the stress changes that are modulating seismicity.